Camping Waging am See: Which campsite is right for you?

 Tel .: +49 (0) 8681 1622 or 358

-What particularly appeals to us here is the fact that just a few meters from the lake, there's a landscape with stunning views of the Chiemgau Alps.
-You'll often find yourself there with only a few other people.
-Furthermore, winter camping is also possible at this campsite.
+What particularly appealed to us here was that just a few meters from the lake, a landscape with beautiful views of the Chiemgau Alps begins.
+You'll often find yourself alone there, with only a few other people around.
+This makes the spot attractive for anyone who wants to combine camping with walks and quieter moments.

 Near Tettenhausen